code-dot-org/code-dot-org/dashboard/design/survey_summary_design.md

 **Pros:** The cheapest option in term of engineering cost to enable.
 Survey owners can create report themselves.
 Report is automatically updated (don't need to download data locally and upload to Tableau).

 **Cons:** Only suited for very basic reporting with simple calculation and visualization (not the same level as Tableau or PowerBI).
 User can not interact with the report.
 Cannot pass parameters to personalize the report.
-Cannot support our current complex scenarios such as showing facilitators their averages scores across all workshops they've facilitated.
+Cannot support complex scenarios such as showing facilitators their averages scores across all workshops they've facilitated.

 **Estimated Cost:** 3 ± 1 days.